garrandall/popular-music-data/tracks/what-you-don-t-know-expose.md

 It won't hurt you

 Don't know
-What you don't know might hurt you, ooo ooo ooo
+What you don't know might hurt you, oo oo oo
 You
 You play with fire
 I know one day you're gonna be the one to burn
 Love
 Is like a game haaa
 What goes around comes around you wait your turn
 It's a feelin'
 To change with time
 We'll always be together wait and see
 If you know me
 That's what you'll get
 Until I know it's real it won't change how I feel